vipulnaik/diet-exercise-health/events/2024/2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md

 discomfort kicks in in the morning, toward earlier.
 The duration hasn't increased much, and it continues to be intermittent for a few hours before taking a rest.

+## 2024-10-15

+I did experience some intermittent abdominal discomfort but I think it was less than before, and not much by way of flatulence.

+Exertion and impact: I did sequence mmemory test, hitting new highs (which also meant I ended up spending a lot of time because the higher the level the more the time spent, quadratically so).
+I engaged in more auditory stimulation (listening to music, having stuff on speaker while washing dishes).
+And I also made another quickly-aborted attempt with the 200 lb hand gripper.
+The level of exertion fell within the limits I've set at [best practices around exertion and stimulation](../best-practices/best-practices-around-exertion-and-stimulation.md) but in some respects it was quite daring despite staying within the limits.

+I did experience slightly more head/neck/shoulder pain a few hours *after* engaging in some of these actions.
+I tried a few neck exercises and massages which may have helped but not very clearly so.
+It's not clear how much the exertion versus the lack of recovery from the underlying issue were contributing.